mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-color.md

 print col[1]
 print col[2]
 ```
-Unlike many other Rhino types, colors is an immutable.
-This means you cannot set one channel by itself, but must always create a new color when creating trying to make a color.
+Unlike many other Rhino types, colors are immutable.
+This means you cannot set one channel by itself, but must always create a new color when trying to make a color.
 Setting one channel will not work, for instance `color1[1] = 56` will throw an error.

 Here is a table of commonly used colors: